syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/events.md

 # Events in ##Platform_Name## Timeline control

-This section describes the TImeline events that will be triggered when an appropriate actions are performed.
+This section describes the Timeline events that will be triggered when an appropriate actions are performed.
 The following events are available in the TImeline control.

 ## created

-The [created](../api/timeline#created) event is triggered when the Timeline control is created and fully initialized.
+The Timeline control triggers the [created](../api/timeline#created) event when the control rendering is completed.

 {% if page.publishingplatform == "typescript" %}